 In a large bowl whisk the butter, sugar and salt until pale and creamy.

-Chop the Walnuts and Figs to approx. the same size – 1cm.
+Chop the Walnuts and Figs to approximately the same size – 1cm.

 Grease or line baking trays with parchment paper.
 Using a medium ice cream scoop or your hands, place balls – approx 4cm – onto the baking tray.

 Place the baking trays into the oven and bake for 20-25 minutes.
-The cookies are cooked when they have turned a lovely golden colour on top.
-Remove the trays from the oven.
+The cookies are baked when they have turned a lovely golden colour on top.
+As soon as the cookies are baked remove the trays from the oven.

 Note : Depending on the thickness, I had to carefully remove some cookies from the tray and return the others back to the oven for a few minutes – note to self, ensure all cookies are an even thickness before baking.